bunq

 User interviews

-After our first experiment, we expanded the work by running 30+ interviews with non-users.
-We used their feedback to create a customer journey map that revealed where people got confused, what they felt, and where the main pain points were—giving us a solid base for new ideas.
+We followed the first experiment with 30+ interviews with non‑users, then turned their feedback into a journey map showing where people got confused, what they felt, and the main pain points.

 Pain points